 Samsung

+Electronics

-Electronics (and Frontek
+(and Frontek

-affiliates) Technology Corp
+(percentage of net sales) affiliates) Technology Corp

-Computing 3% 4%
+Computing 1% 3%

-Communications 2% 3%
+Communications 2% 2%

-High-end Consumer 12%(1) 5%
+High-end Consumer 9%(1) 6%

-Industrial 1%
+Industrial 0 %

-17% 13%
+12% 11%

-For Samsung Electronics, approximately 50% of the sales into the High-end Consumer end-market relate to products focused on the handheld market, which includes cell phones.
+(1) For Samsung Electronics, approximately 49% of the sales into the High-end Consumer end-market relate to products focused on the handheld market, which includes cell phones

-Our backlog of orders as of the end of fiscal years 2010, 2009 and 2008 was approximately \$78.8 million, \$34.0 million and \$70.8 million, respectively.
+Our backlog of orders as of the end of fiscal years 2011, 2010 and 2009 was approximately \$112.3 million, \$78.8 million and \$34.0 million, respectively.
 The majority of our backlog is typically requested for delivery within six months.
 In markets where the end system life cycles are relatively short, customers typically request delivery in four to eight weeks.
 A backlog analysis at any given time gives little indication of our future business except on a short-term basis, principally within the next 45 days.
 We do not have any significant contracts with our customers calling for shipments over a period of more than 18 months.